mongodb/specifications/source/auth/auth.rst

 username
 	SHOULD NOT be provided for MongoDB 3.4+
-	MUST be specified for MongoDB prior to 3.4
+	MUST be specified and non-zero length for MongoDB prior to 3.4

 source
 	MUST be "$external".
 Defaults to ``$external``.